Articles on: Dashboard

 Understanding Sales Transaction Reports:

-The sales transaction report in the dashboard provides a detailed overview of your completed orders that have been successfully paid for.
+The Sales Transaction Report in the dashboard provides a detailed overview of your completed orders that have been successfully paid for.
 Here are the key components you'll find in this report:

 Net Sales: This is the total revenue generated from all completed orders after deductions.